RasaHQ/rasa/docs/user-guide/validate-files.rst

   validator.verify_all()

-Test Story Files for Conflicts
+Test Story Files for Conflicts a
 ------------------------------

 In addition to the default tests described above, you can also do a more in-depth structural test of your stories.